 Motion sickness, or more specifically simulation sickness in the context of video games, is an issue that affects up to one third of people.
-It can vary from a mild discomfort after hours of playing, to extreme nausea after only a few minutes.
+It can vary from a mild discomfort after hours of playing, to extreme nausea or headaches after only a few minutes.
 Either way, it’s a problem that can impact both the enjoyment and ability for someone to play video games.
 What can be done about this?
 Is there a way we can strive to make gaming more accessible to people who suffer from the more severe forms of motion sickness?

 What causes motion sickness?